CubixGamer12/GameHub/README.md

 # GameHub

-GameHub is a unified game launcher for Linux designed to bring your Steam, Heroic, and Windows games into one GTK-powered interface.
+GameHub is a game launcher for Linux designed to bring your Steam, Heroic, and Windows games into one GTK-powered interface.

 ![GameHub Main Screen](main_photo.jpg)